 The Service Authority for Freeway Emergencies Vehicle Registration Fees (VRF) was created under Chapter 14 Section 2550 of Division 3 of the California Streets and Highways Code and Section 2421.5 and 9250.1 of the Vehicle Code.
 In 1991, the Commission began to manage the operation and expansion of the cellular callbox system and related operating and capital expenditures under the SAFE program.
 SAFE receives revenues from the \$1 fee levied on registered vehicles to be used to implement and maintain an emergency motorist aid system, as specified, on the freeways and state highways in the County.
 Staff estimates the annual revenues based on prior receipts.
-VCTC's budget contains \$825,000 in SAFE revenues.
+VCTC's budget contains \$800,000 in SAFE revenues to fund the motorist aid callbox and new freeway service patrol programs.